shawnb-fanduel/userscript-SGWAssist/README.md

 This UserScript employs JavaScript to perform the following:

-- Highlights cells with today's date
+- Highlights cells with dates taht do not match the card date
 - Highlights cells with race times between 1AM and 3AM
+- Shorens long cells
+- Highlights tracks with missing or incorrect event codes
+- Highlights tracks with url breaking names

 ## Usage

 1. Install with any UserScript extension in your browser (e.g., Tampermonkey, Greasemonkey).
-2. Visit any TVGCardID page

 ## Notes